alicehe2003/AnalyticsTracker2025/analytics-tracker/DESIGN.md

 Be able to make a new account, change password, transfer account, and delete account.

+Be able to add a new content, tracking its revenue/expenses and analytics on an arbitrary number of platforms.
+Be able to delete an existing piece of content from the set of all content being tracked.

+Be able to add a new platform on which content is posted to, to track content performance on that specific platform.

+Be able to see content performance separated by platform and aggregated across an arbitrary number of platforms - compare performance across X number of selected platforms.

 # User stories - non-priority

 Which piece(s) of content are currently going viral, by some definition of "virality"?

 Predict what type of content is most likely to go viral based on current time/season, trends, previous content data, last X videos posted, etc.

+Select multiple pieces of content and see aggregated data analytics on only the selected items.